San Benito County Court Records

 Phone: (831) 636-4057

-Walk-in hours for public counter services are Monday through Friday, 8:00 AM to 3:30 PM.
-Visitors can inspect electronic case records or request paper copies at the counter.
+Walk-in counter hours run Monday through Friday, 8:00 AM to 3:30 PM.
+You can inspect electronic case records or request paper copies at the counter.
 Payment is required for copies.

 Mail Requests